How we get more wedding couples interested in Mountain House Estate through SEO optimization.

-Your website will never outrank The Knot or WeddingWire.
+Your website probably won’t outrank The Knot or WeddingWire.
 They spend thousands of dollars a month to place at the top of Google.
-However, you can outperform them and outrank with your local Google listing because they are not local businesses.
+But, you can outperform them and outrank with your local Google listing because they are not local businesses.
 This is where SEO comes in; if you optimize your website consistently and make improvements and add relevant content, you will get more relevant website traffic.

 What is cornerstone content?
 It consists of the best, most important articles on your site; the pages or posts you want to rank highest in the search engines.
 We don’t write about dated topics such as “top wedding dress color trends” or “what to put on your reception tables.”
 We feel that anyone can write about this sort of content and can easily be found on The Knot, WeddingWire, or any other wedding planning website.